 The final chord in F minor is the VII chord, or subtonic, if we’re using the F natural minor scale: Eb – G – Bb.
 However, if we use F harmonic minor, the seventh note of the scale changes from Eb to E, and we get a diminished vii chord, or leading tone triad: E – G – Bb.

 If you’d like some handy reference guides for chords and triads in all keys, download these free resources from the Hoffman Academy Store:

 Using the F minor piano scale with songs

 Remember, a song might be in the key of F Minor, but still borrow chords from relative major or minor keys.
 This means that not every chord in a song in the key of F minor is one of the chords above – it might be a different chord ‘visiting’ from a related key!
 Be sure to check your sheet music to see if there are places where the key signature changes, and also check for any accidentals (flats, naturals, or sharps) that change the quality of a chord.

 With the building blocks in this article, you can explore the F minor piano scale, practice your F minor scale finger patterns, and practice chords in the key of F minor.
-We hope you enjoy adding chords to your songs in F minor with Hoffman Academy!
+We hope you enjoyed learning more about F minor with Hoffman Academy!